zen-leow/nebulastree-pingdev-am/README.md

 14. Have fun.

 ## The Long Story
-This is where I'll talk about how the 2 containers work together, what the settings in mean and how to change things, etc...
+This is where I'll talk about how the 2 containers work together, what the settings in `docker-compose.yml` and `.env` mean and how to change things, etc...
-But not now.
-It's a work in progress.
+To be updated later...